jlleongarcia/jlleongarcia/content/blog/dev-gitlab.md

 4. Go to the location folder of `.ssh` and **look for the id_rsa.pub** file generated (copy its content)
 5. Paste it in the Gitlab UI (it will start by ssh-rsa and many more chars will follow)

-Now, you can select the Code button in the Gitlab Repository, and open in your IDE (with SSH).
+Now, you can select the Code button in the Gitlab Repository, and **select open in your IDE (with SSH)**.

 Check how many branches there are